There may be a million reasons why you might have old ash stains on your carpet.

 Method #3: Baking Soda + Mild Dish Soap + Vinegar

-For really tough ash stains, try this method.
-It is similar to the ones mentioned above but seems to penetrate the fibers of the carpet a little more deeply.
+For hard-to-clean ash stains, try this method.
+It is similar to the ones mentioned above but penetrates the carpet’s fibers more deeply.

-To get old ash stains out of carpet, you’ll need to have white vinegar, mild dish soap, baking soda, a small scrub brush, a vacuum cleaner, and a soft cloth.
+You’ll need white vinegar, mild dish soap, baking soda, a small scrub brush, a vacuum cleaner, and a soft cloth to get old ash stains out of the carpet.

 - Suck up any debris: If the stain is old, there’s a good chance that dust and debris have already settled on top of the ash stain.
 That’s why it is crucial to start by vacuuming the area thoroughly.
-This step will also remove any hidden ash down in the fibers of the carpet.
+This step will also remove any hidden ash in the carpet’s fibers.

 - Add baking soda: Liberally pour baking soda directly onto the carpet stain.
-Let it rest for around an hour, so it absorbs any of the remaining ash left on the rug.
+Let it rest for around an hour, absorbing any remaining ash left on the rug.

 - Mix water, soap, and vinegar: In a small bowl or cup, mix two cups of warm water, a few drops of dish soap (use something mild), and two tablespoons of white vinegar.
 Stir it up until it is a little foamy.

-- Pour the liquid on the carpet: Pour the liquid mixture directly onto the carpet over the baking soda.
+- Pour the liquid on the carpet: Sprinkle baking soda over the carpet, then pour the liquid mixture.
 It should cause a chemical reaction that bubbles up slightly, and that’s fine.

-- Scrub the Stain: Use a small scrub brush to work the baking soda paste into the fibers of the carpet.
+- Scrub the Stain: Use a small scrub brush to work the baking soda paste into the carpet’s fibers.
 The chemical reaction from vinegar and baking soda should cause any remaining amount of the stain to lift.
 You can also dab it with a soft cloth.

 - Let it dry and vacuum: Let the paste dry thoroughly before vacuuming it up.
 By this point, it should be completely gone.